A28 Sturry Link Road

 This project will deliver a new link road between the A291 and the A28, to the south west of Sturry, Canterbury.
 The LGF funding will contribute to the cost of constructing a bridge over the railway line and the Great Stour river, to enable traffic to avoid the Sturry level crossing and the congested road network in the area.
 A spine road will be constructed through a new development site to connect the new bridge with the A291.
 This spine road is essential to enable traffic to use the new bridge and will be funded and delivered by the developer.
 The overall objective of the project is to tackle the existing congestion problem which currently exists at the Sturry level crossing and at the A28/A291 junction.
 The A28 currently carries 20,000 vehicles per day, but with six trains passing per hour, the level crossing is closed for up to 20 minutes per hour during peak periods, causing severe congestion to trips on the A28.
 This level of congestion is a major constraint on development to the north east of Canterbury.

 Due to exceptional circumstances which arose during Covid-19 and the cancellation of local authority planning committees the project was delayed.
-Regular updates were received by the Accountability Board during this period and can be referenced by following the following links:

 The Project now has all planning permissions in place and is currently in the process of acquiring the necessary land in order to deliver the project.